St Mary's College, Ipswich: Musical and drama productions

 Students also participate and perform at various musical and drama evenings and lunch-time theatre and theatre sports groups.

+Language

+French is the LOTE (Language Other Than English) offered at the college.
+French is taught as a core subject for years 7-8, and may be undertaken as an elective subject for years 9-11 as of 2026.
+French has been taught at St Mary's College since 2023, and continues to grow a stronger base every year.

 School houses

 St Mary's College has four houses: Gorry, Horan, Murphy and Whitty.